EchoEllet/shoulder-surfing-iron-spells-integration/README.md

 This mod uses the [ `ICameraCouplingCallback`](https://github.com/Exopandora/ShoulderSurfing/wiki/API-Documentation-Callbacks#icameracouplingcallback)
-callback provided by the Shoulder Surfing Reloaded mod to force camera coupling whenever the player is casting a continuous spell, regardless of the cast source (e.g., spell book, spell item).
+callback provided by the Shoulder Surfing Reloaded mod to force camera coupling whenever the player is casting a continuous spell, regardless of the cast source (e.g., spell book, scroll item).

 ### Look at Crosshair Target When Casting via Spell Book

-When casting a spell using a spell item by right-clicking with the mouse, the Shoulder Surfing mod will automatically look at the crosshair target.
+When casting a spell using a scroll item by right-clicking with the mouse, the Shoulder Surfing mod will automatically look at the crosshair target.
 This is not the case when casting spells via spell books, which is a common method.

 Mixins into the constructors of [